Forever Rich, Chapter 4

 Little Savings Add Up

 There are so many other ways to cut expenses that seem less significant but that add up when done consistently over time.
 For example, you can clip coupons, be your children’s barber, grow some of your own food, stop buying expensive foods and junk foods, and eat out less frequently.
 (It has been said, “To determine if you’ve been wasting money on food, just check your wasteline.”
 Ouch!)
-You could adjust your thermostat, drive a smaller, more gas-efficient vehicle, keep that old furniture another five years, not replace the pet that died, avoid designer fashions, purchase clothing at thrift stores or when it is on sale and out-of-season, car-pool, take shorter showers, lower the thermostat on your hot water tank, go on more economical vacations, and so on.
+You could adjust your thermostat, drive a smaller, more gas-efficient vehicle, keep that old furniture another five years, not replace the pet that died, shun designer fashions, purchase clothing at thrift stores or when it is on sale and out-of-season, car-pool, take shorter showers, lower the thermostat on your hot water tank, go on more economical vacations, and so on.
 The list is endless.

 Of course, frugality divorced from generosity is just frugality.
 The goal is not only to save money, but to save money that can be used to lay up more treasure in heaven.